nicklockwood/SwiftFormat/README.md

 Xcode build phase
 -------------------
+**NOTE:** Adding this script will overwrite your source files as you work on them, which has the annoying side-effect of clearing the undo history.
+You may wish to add the script to your test target rather than your main target, so that it is invoked only when you run the unit tests, and not every time you build the app.

+### Using Swift Package Manager
 To set up SwiftFormat as an Xcode build phase, do the following:

 #### 1) Create a BuildTools folder & Package.swift